 - Clarification over the concept of end-to-end encryption: "The Government still needs to make explicit on the face of the bill that Communications Service Providers (CSPs) offering end-to-end encrypted communication or other un-decryptable communication services will not be expected to provide decrypted copies of those communications if it is not practicable for them to do so."

-Update 4/3/16: On the issue of encryption the government says the revised bill: “Clarifies the government’s position on encryption, making it clear that companies can only be asked to remove encryption that they themselves have applied, and only where it is practicable for them to do so.”
+On the issue of encryption the government said the revised bill: "Clarifies the government's position on encryption, making it clear that companies can only be asked to remove encryption that they themselves have applied, and only where it is practicable for them to do so."

 - CSPs being forced to retain internet history data of users should be provided with "whatever technical and financial support is necessary to safeguard the security of the retained data" but the government shouldn't be responsible for 100 percent of the costs.

-Update: 31/3/16: The Don’t Spy On Us coalition, which includes the Open Rights Group and Privacy International, has said: “Proposals to collect the internet connection records (ICRs) of every UK citizen could cost more than £1 billion.”
+The Don't Spy On Us coalition, which includes the Open Rights Group and Privacy International, responded: "Proposals to collect the internet connection records (ICRs) of every UK citizen could cost more than £1 billion."
 This figure is based on a similar scheme which has since been dropped in Denmark due to the cost.
 The initial Home Office estimate for the storage of these records was just £174m over ten years.